tbm00/Command64/README.md

 Created by tbm00 for play.mc64.wtf.

 ## Features
 - **Simple, but Powerful** Use the 4 different entry types to create a variety of things from events to custom items.
-Use delays & checks to create chains or loops of commands that are initially triggered by a parent/root command, item, or player join.
+Use delays & checks to create chains or loops of commands that are initially triggered by a parent/root command, item, or player join(s).
 Or just use it for simpler means :D
 - **Reward System** Let players redeem rewards FROM ANY PLUGIN when they want to, without losing items due to full inventory space.
-- **Custom Commands** Run predefined command(s) as the console when a player uses a custom command, with optional delays, permission checks, and inventory checks.
+- **Command Items** Run predefined command(s) when a player uses a custom item, with optional permission checks.
-- **Join Commands** Run predefined command(s) as the console when a player joins the server, with optional permission checks.
+- **Join Commands** Run predefined command(s) when a player joins the server, with optional permission checks.
-- **Command Items** Run predefined command(s) as the console when a player uses a custom item, with optional permission checks.
+- **Custom Commands** Run predefined command(s) when a player uses a custom command, with optional delays, permission checks, and inventory checks.
+- **Sudo Commands** Run any command as someone else or the console.

 ## Dependencies
 - **Java 17+**: REQUIRED